publiclab/publiclab-archive/notes/warren/11-29-2016/who-can-vouch-for-or-interpret-evidence-in-court-and-how-is-it-weighed.md

 ---
-title: 'Who can vouch for, or interpret, evidence in court, and how is it weighed?'
-tagnames: evidence, photo-monitoring, timelapse, legal, question:evidence, court, question:legal, law-and-policy, question:law-and-policy
+title: "Who can vouch for, or interpret, evidence in court, and how is it weighed?"\ntagnames: 'evidence, photo-monitoring, timelapse, legal, question:evidence, court, question:legal, law-and-policy, question:law-and-policy'
 author: warren
 path: /notes/warren/11-29-2016/who-can-vouch-for-or-interpret-evidence-in-court-and-how-is-it-weighed.md
 nid: 13731